Leadership Thought #410 – 22 Things You Could Do Wrong Today

-We are all a work in progress and sometimes get things wrong.
+We are all a work in progress; sometimes we get things wrong.
 We also know that life is about our habits and behaviors.
 All time represents a series of moments and actions stitched together that only exist in the present.
-We can reflect on what we have done in the past, think about what we may do in the future, but we can only ever control now.
+We can reflect on what we have done and think about what we may do in the future, but we can only ever control now.
 Part of my job is observation.
-Sadly, my best case study is often myself when it comes to areas of needed improvement.
-I never cease to amaze myself with what I consciously do wrong and regret later although I am getting better.
+Sadly, my best case study often involves me, and where I need to improve.
+I consistently surprise myself with the mistakes I consciously make and later regret, even though I am improving.
 I am also certain my human experience isn’t unique.
-You may also catch yourself doing some of the following wrong things over the course of any given day:
+You may also catch yourself doing some of the following wrong things on any given day:

 - Eating something you know isn’t good for you;